ubernostrum/webcolors/docs/colors.rst

 where each color is made up of a red component, a green component and a blue component.
-This maps to the red, green and blue components of the pixels on a computer display, and to the three sets of cone cells in the human eye, which respond to (roughly) the wavelengths of light associated with red, green and blue.
+This maps to the red, green and blue components of the pixels on a computer display, and to the three sets of cone cells in an average trichromatic human eye, whose peak responses are (roughly) to the wavelengths of light associated with red, green and blue.

 On the web, sRGB colors are specified in formats which describe the color as a 24-bit integer, where the first 8 bits provide the red